 1. Gym-Worthy Braids

-If you love to work up a sweat in the gym but hate it when your go-to style falls out mid-rep, a dry shampoo could help save the day!
+If you love to work up a sweat in the gym but hate it when your go-to style falls out mid-rep, dry shampoo could help save the day!

 Whether you choose a quick and easy top knot or a more elaborate plaited style, spraying your strands with dry shampoo before styling will give extra grip to your hair, extending the lifespan of your ‘do.
 Plus it’s also a great preemptive attack on sweat and oils that could ruin your look.